 The ubiquitous “97% consensus in the scientific community” statistic is not entirely straightforward.

-An astounding number of news articles reference a “97% consensus” among scientists that climate change is indeed attributable to man.
+An large number of news articles reference a “97% consensus” among scientists that climate change is indeed attributable to man.
 The scientific community and the public seem to have taken this number at its face value; few attempts have been made to recreate the results, and one survey that did try reported distinctly different findings.
 The author of the 97% survey admits that his goal was to narrow the “consensus gap” in a way that would encourage speedy legislation.
 So, if no one is double-checking the consensus statistics, how can we be sure that it is right to act upon its assumptions?

 Sometimes scientists get it wrong.